Endometriosis

 These painkillers are available to buy from pharmacies and don't usually cause many side effects.

-Tell your doctor if you've been taking painkillers for a few months and you're still in pain.
+Tell your GP if you've been taking painkillers for a few months and you're still in pain.

 For more information, read about pain relief for endometriosis on the Endometriosis UK website.